Curtis Jones (footballer, born 2001): Early career

-2019–20 season
+2019–20 season: First Premier League title

 Jones made his season debut and played in his second competitive match for the club on 25 September 2019 in a 2019–20 EFL Cup match against Milton Keynes Dons.
 He was chosen as man of the match.
 He then scored the winning penalty in Liverpool's penalty shoot-out victory against Arsenal in the EFL Cup.
 He made his Premier League debut on 7 December, from the substitute's bench, against AFC Bournemouth.

 On 5 January 2020, Jones was part of a Liverpool team largely made up of teenagers and reserves that beat rivals Everton 1–0 at home in the 2019–20 FA Cup.
 Jones scored the winning goal – his first for the club – with a curling shot from 20 yards.
 At 18 years and 340 days, Jones became the youngest goalscorer in a Merseyside derby since Robbie Fowler scored for Liverpool in 1994.
 In the next round three weeks later, he opened the scoring in a 2–2 draw away to Shrewsbury Town, becoming the first teenager to score in consecutive appearances for Liverpool since Raheem Sterling in April 2014.
 On 5 February 2020, Jones became Liverpool's youngest captain – at 19 years and 5 days – when he captained Liverpool's youngest ever first-team starting line-up with an average age of 19 years and 102 days to a 1–0 home victory over Shrewsbury in an FA Cup replay.

 On 4 July 2020, Jones signed a new long-term contract with the club.
 He scored his first league goal for the club a day later after coming on as a substitute in a 2–0 win over Aston Villa, latching on to Mohamed Salah's header to score past former Liverpool goalkeeper Pepe Reina.
 On 22 July, Jones came off the bench against Chelsea for his fifth top-flight appearance in the 2019–20 season with Liverpool, thus qualifying for a Premier League winner's medal.
 On 30 July, Jones was named the Premier League 2 Player of the Season for 2019–20 ahead of five other nominees.